aeolus-earth/WRF-2D/README.md

 ## Model description

-This model is modified to run a perturbed parameter ensemble of 2D idealized LES simulations for single marine shallow cumulus clouds.
+This model is modified to run a perturbed parameter ensemble of 2D idealized LES simulations for single marine shallow cumulus clouds modified to use a machine learning module for the sbm-fast.

 The current model is based on the [WRF v4.3 release](https://github.com/wrf-model/WRF/tree/v4.3).